shellspec/shellspec/README.md

                                       [examples:lineno] list the examples with lineno
                                       [debug]           for developer
                                       The order is randomized with --random but random TYPE is ignored.
-        --syntax-check              Syntax check of the specfiles without running any examples --translate                 Output translated specfile
+        --syntax, --syntax-check    Syntax check of the specfiles without running any examples --translate                 Output translated specfile
         --task [TASK]               Run the TASK or Show the task list if TASK is not specified -v, --version                   Display the version